What is a Health Savings Account?

 An HSA is designed to help individuals build tax-free savings for healthcare throughout your lifetime.
 An individual, an employer or anyone else can put money into an HSA.
 Money deposited into an HSA by an employer goes in tax-free, earns tax-free interest, and may be used for IRS approved tax-free expenses.
 Amounts deposited by individuals may be deducted at tax time.

 Withdrawal from HSA

-An individual can withdrawal funds from their HSA to pay for IRS approved expenses.
+An individual can withdraw funds from their HSA to pay for IRS approved expenses.
 Withdrawals can be made by debit card usage and cash withdrawals from bank locations and ATMs.

 Advantages of HSAs